fitrianingrum/fitrianingrum.me/content/post/2020/how-to-find-ranks-sql-server.md

 For the **Ntile** column, the results were divided into two groups.
 Each group has five rows as the total number of rows (10) is divisible by the total number of groups (2).

 ### Example 2.
-Using partition
+Ranking functions using partition

-In this example, we will divide the results by the `YearPublished` by adding an optional `PARTITION BY YearPublished` in the `OVER` clause.
+The following example divides the results by the `YearPublished` by adding an optional `PARTITION BY YearPublished` in the `OVER` clause.

 {{< highlight sql "linenos=table">}}
 SELECT BookTitle